dawsons-creek/fx-spec/docs/quick-start.md

 dotnet run
 ```

-You should see beautiful output like this:
+You should see beautiful, hierarchical output that documents your calculator's behavior:

 ```
-My First Test Suite
+Calculator arithmetic operations
+  when adding numbers
-  ✓ passes!
-(2ms)
+    ✓ returns the sum of two positive integers (2ms)
-  ✓ checks equality (1ms)
-  ✓ works with strings (1ms)
+    ✓ handles negative numbers correctly (1ms)
+  when dividing numbers
+    ✓ raises an exception when dividing by zero (1ms)

 ┌─────┬────────┬────────┬─────────┬──────────┐
 │ ... │ Passed │ Failed │ Skipped │ Duration │